openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 Have updated and created timestamps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  The preferred method for doing this in Open edX Django applications is to inherit the :code:`TimeStampedModel`_. class.
+-  The preferred method for doing this in Open edX Django applications is to inherit the `TimeStampedModel`_ class.

 .. _TimeStampedModel: https://django-model-utils.readthedocs.io/en/latest/models.html#timestampedmodel

-- Time should be stored in UTC time by setting :code:`USE_TZ=True`_. in your python config.
+- Time should be stored in UTC time by setting `USE_TZ=True`_ in your python config.

 .. _USE_TZ=True: https://docs.djangoproject.com/en/2.2/topics/i18n/timezones/#overview

--  If for some reason you can not inherit from :code:`TimeStampedModel`_. use the following naming conventions:
+-  If for some reason you can not inherit from `TimeStampedModel`_ use the following naming conventions:

    -  Created date should be named: “created”